neo-project/neo-dev-portal/docs/n3/node/cli/cli.md

 String to Base64                MHg1NWRmOGQ0OTUwZWJhNWFlZjlkNGQ0ZDI2MTBmODI3ZmNkNGE3YmI5
 ```

 If you see messy codes that is because some data types cannot be converted.
+You can also use https://neo.org/converter to convert.

 ### create wallet